Dani Evans: Print work

+Evans has appeared in advertising campaigns for Tory Burch, Victoria’s Secret, CoverGirl, Saks Fifth Avenue, Nordstrom, Macy's, Sephora, New York & Company, Samsung, Sears, Garnier Fructis, Akademiks and CoverGirl eyewear.

+She has been featured in catalogues/lookbooks for Max Mara, Hugo Boss, Calvin Klein, Eileen Fisher, Nordstrom, and Macy's.

+In 2020, she appeared on the cover of Harper's Bazaar Vietnam.

 Runway

 Evans has walked the runway for Issue, Victorio & Lucchino, Baby Phat Fall '07, Zang Toi Fall '07, BET'S Rip the Runway, Style Salon, Jenni Kayne's spring collection fashion show, and Carlos Campos Fashion Design during New York Fashion Week.
 She has received a showcard from her agency, Click Model Management, for NY Fashion Week.
 She is one of few ANTM alumnae to be given a showcard for fashion week, an honor she received multiple times.
 Evans also walked in Korto Momolu's finale show on Project Runway season 5.
 She walked for Y-3 and William Rast F/W 2010 New York Fashion Week.
 Evans walked for TRIAS, Farah Angsana, Mara Hoffman Fall 2011 New York Fashion Week, and Michael Knight and Zang Toi in NY Fashion Week Spring 2012 show (Sept.
 2011).

 Commercial

 In 2006 Evans starred in The CW CoverGirl commercial campaign "My Life as a Cover Girl", as well as a CoverGirl commercial with fellow CoverGirls Queen Latifah and Tiiu Kuik.
 She was one of only a few Top Model winners to have her CoverGirl contract renewed and can be seen in multiple ads for the brand.
 She has been featured as one of CoverGirl's Top Models in Action.
 In 2009, Evans appeared on the cover of Kouture Magazine.
 Her shoot appeared on YouTube.
 Evans also appeared in a 2013 commercial for Target's Everyday Collection and as a model for women's clothing retailers New York and Company's website.